oferei/json-gate/README.md

 Applies only to instances of type `'array'`.

-Indicates that all items in the array instance must be unique (contains no two identical values).
+A boolean that indicates whether all items in the array instance must be unique (contains no two identical values).

 ### minLength